-Thai Basil is also known as Asian Basil or Oriental Basil, and is a close cousin of sweet basil.
+Thai Basil is also known as Asian Basil or Oriental Basil and is a close cousin of sweet basil.
 It's frequently used in Thai cuisine.
-This particular basil is often referred to as anise or licorice basil because of its unique taste sensation.
+This particular basil is often referred to as anise or liquorice basil because of its unique taste sensation.

 Sweet Basil or Bai Horapa found in abundance in the west comes close to the Mediterranean variety.
 The leaves are a shiny, deep green colour and arranged on purple-hued stems.
 They also have a faint aniseed taste and when added to curries and salads, they impart a fresh spicy flavour.